 Of all the exhibits featured in the collection, the railway vehicles are by far the most fascinating.
 Six of the most precious vehicles are exhibited around the large central hall of the Technisches Museum.
-Thematically, they are part not just of the Transport exhibition, but also of the Heavy Industry and Energy exhibition areas.
+Thematically, they are part not just of the Transport exhibition, but also of the Energy exhibition areas.

 Coal and steel from Moravia were once transported on the Emperor Ferdinand Northern Railway Line.
 The steam locomotive Ajax, which operated on that line, bears witness to this bygone era.
 By its very nature, it is also an example of an end product of heavy industry.